MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

 smaller files.
 More details are available on the [demo page](https://mediacru.sh/demo).
 You might also check out [this corresponding post](/2013/07/19/MediaCrush-for-users.html) aimed at non-technical users.

-We're just tidying up around the place here before launching GifQuick properly.
+We're just tidying up around the place here before launching MediaCrush properly.
 We're happy to have support from Reddit Enhancement Suite on day one, which we think will really benefit us.
 All the features we wanted to get in have gotten in, and we're pretty satisfied with the site.
 I just wanted to take a moment to ramble about our thoughts behind the site, from a developer perspective.